nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Say the Staff in question has to work on the next monday's afternoon shift.

-1. Use the `addShift` command to add the staff to the morning shift. <br> `addShift n/Joe d/monday-0`
+1. Use the `addShift` command to add the staff to the morning shift. <br> `addShift -n Joe d/monday-0`

 1. Joe has a flu and is now unable to work on the next monday which is on 25th October 2021.